Dangerous Goods in the Country Area of Victoria

 CFA Guideline for the Provision of Emergency Information – Emergency Information Books

 The ability to quickly understand the hazards and risks at facilities during emergencies is critical to their effective and safe management by CFA responders.
-The CFA Guideline for the Provision of Emergency Information (PDF 1.9MB) is designed to ensure that this information is presented in a standard format, and is current, correct, relevant and provided at sites that pose additional hazards to firefighters through their infrastructure and/or operations.
+The CFA Guideline for the Provision of Emergency Information (PDF 1.9MB) is designed to ensure that this information is presented in a standard format, and is current, correct, relevant and provided at sites in the country area of Victoria that pose additional hazards to firefighters through their infrastructure and/or operations.

 Emergency Information Books are to be developed, regularly updated, and provided within Emergency Information Containers.
 Containers are to be located at vehicle entrances to sites with additional hazards such as dangerous goods, combustible recyclable waste materials, tyre storages over 500 EPUs*, and renewable energy facilities.